Ashmore and Cartier Islands

-The Territory of Ashmore and Cartier Islands is an uninhabited external territory of Australia consisting of four low-lying tropical islands in two separate reefs, and the 12 nmi territorial sea generated by the islands.
+The Territory of Ashmore and Cartier Islands is an uninhabited Australian external territory consisting of four low-lying tropical islands in two separate reefs (Ashmore and Cartier), as well as the 12 nmi territorial sea generated by the islands.
 The territory is located in the Indian Ocean situated on the edge of the continental shelf, about 320 km off the northwest coast of Australia and 144 km south of the Indonesian island of Rote.

 Ashmore Reef is called Pulau Pasir by Indonesians and Nusa Solokaek in the Rotenese language.
 Both names have the meaning "sand island".

 Geography

-The territory comprises Ashmore Reef, which includes West, Middle, and East Islands, and two lagoons, and Cartier Reef, which includes Cartier Island.
+The territory comprises Ashmore Reef, which includes West, Middle and East Islands, in addition to two lagoons, as well as Cartier Reef, which includes Cartier Island.
 Ashmore Reef covers approximately 583 km2 and Cartier Reef 167 km2, both measurements extending to the limits of the reefs.

-West, Middle, and East Islands have a combined land area variously reported as 54 ha, 93 ha and 112 ha.
+West, Middle and East Islands have a combined land area variously reported as 54 ha, 93 ha and 112 ha.
 Cartier Island has a reported land area of 0.4 ha.

 History

 According to Australian literature, Cartier Island was visited by Captain Nash in 1800, and named after his ship Cartier.
 Ashmore Island was seen by Captain Samuel Ashmore in 1811 from his ship Hibernia and named after him.
 Ashmore Island was annexed by the United Kingdom in 1878, as was Cartier Island in 1909.
+In December 1905, HMS Cambrian formally took possession of the Ashmore Islands on behalf of the United Kingdom.
+The ship's commander Captain Ernest Gaunt went ashore accompanied by five officers and around 200 seamen, erecting the Union Jack on a flagpole and singing "God Save the King", while Cambrian returned a 21-gun salute.

-After their annexation, the British government occasionally granted licences on the islands for fishing or guano extraction.
+After their annexation, the British Government occasionally granted licences on the islands for fishing or guano extraction.
 In the 1920s, the islands were used as a base for poachers targeting the Western Australian pearling industry.
 The lack of effective policing led to Australian lobbying for a transfer of control.